Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 • Nerve damage: After piercing, there could be slight nerve damage that can cause tongue numbness.
 The injured nerve can affect your sense of taste as well.
 This is usually temporary but can sometimes be permanent.
 Additionally, damage to the tongue’s blood vessels can cause serious blood loss.

 • Cardiac disease: Your mouth is filled with bacteria that can lead to infection and swelling.
-Individuals already having cardiac disorders need to be extra careful as bacteria can lead to a condition that can damage the valves.
+Individuals already having cardiac disorders need to be extra careful as bacteria can lead to a condition that can damage the heart valves.

 • Dental Diagnosis issues: The jewellery can get in the way of dental care by blocking X-rays.